vpxanon/Hazard-Token-Grabber-V2/README.md

 </h2>

 **NOTE:** \
-Hazard was made for educational purposes, therefor all consequences cased by your actions are **your** responsibility and accountability.
+Hazard was made for educational purposes, therefor all consequences caused by your actions are **your** responsibility and accountability.

 > [Why Hazardv2 won't be more OP](https://github.com/Rdimo/Hazard-Token-Grabber-V2/issues/314#issuecomment-1133918906) ┋[Want an even better grabber?](#premium) ┋ [Why choose hazard v2?](#why_hazard)